shoaibkhanz/agentic-ai-engineering-course/lessons/02_workflows_vs_agents/article.md

 ### Single Agent System: Gemini CLI Coding Assistant
 **The Problem:** Writing code is a slow process that often means switching between reading guides, searching for answers, and understanding existing code.
 An AI coding assistant can make this process faster.

-**The Solution:** The **Gemini CLI**, an open-source coding assistant from Google, shows how a single-agent system works.
-It uses a Reason and Act (ReAct) architecture [[16]](https://cloud.google.com/gemini/docs/codeassist/gemini-cli), [[17]](https://blog.google/technology/developers/introducing-gemini-cli-open-source-ai-agent/).
-It helps with tasks like writing new code, creating documentation, or quickly understanding a new project.
+**The Solution:** The **Gemini CLI**, an open-source coding assistant from Google, is a perfect example of how a single-agent based on ReAct works[[16]](https://cloud.google.com/gemini/docs/codeassist/gemini-cli), [[17]](https://blog.google/technology/developers/introducing-gemini-cli-open-source-ai-agent/).
+The agents core features are writing new code, updating existing code, creating documentation, or quickly understanding a new project.

-Here is how it works at a high level:
+Here is a simplified step-by-step guide on how it works:
-1.  **Context Gathering:** The system loads the folder structure, available actions, and the conversation history into its working memory.
+1.  **Context Gathering:** The system loads the folder structure of the codebase, available actions, and the conversation history into its working memory.
 2.  **LLM Reasoning:** The Gemini model looks at your input and the current working memory to figure out what actions it needs to take to change the code as you asked.
 3.  **Human in the Loop:** Before it takes any actions, it checks the plan with you.
-4.  **Action Execution:** The chosen actions are performed.
+4.  **Action Execution:** If you accept, the chosen actions are performed.
 These can be file operations to read the current code, web requests to get information, and finally generating the code.
-The agent processes the action outputs and adds the results to the conversation context for later use.
+The agent processes the action outputs and adds the results to the short-term memory for later use.
 5.  **Evaluation:** The agent checks if the generated code is correct by running or compiling it.
 6.  **Loop Decision:** Based on the results, the agent decides if the task is finished or if it needs another round of thinking and action.